-For me, the benefits of co-sleeping outweighed the costs and the difficulty of the situation varied with each child, but I’d have been better prepared for co-sleeping if someone would have told me that it’s not all sweet dreams.
+For me, the benefits of co-sleeping outweighed the costs and the difficulties of co-sleeping.
+Of course, the situation varied with each child, but I’d have been better prepared for co-sleeping if someone would have told me that it’s not all sweet dreams.

 My advice?
 Get one of these if you want to co-sleep.

 Not All Babies Like Baby-Wearing or Being Held All the Time

 As I’ve said, I didn’t realize right away that my oldest son didn’t enjoy co-sleeping and slept much better in his own bed.
 My youngest two sons likes co-sleeping and it was much easier with them.

 However, from the beginning, my middle son hated being put in a baby sling or being held a lot.
 I listened to his cues and gave him what he needed.

 He preferred the baby swing that I bought after I finally dismissed the idea that baby swings harm the mother-baby attachment process.
 (They don’t.)